hannonhill/Custom-Authentication-Module-Examples/Shibboleth/README.md

          </MetadataProvider>

 8. I also had to remove the MetadataFilter sub-elements to get this to work correctly
 9. Find out what the appropriate attribute is in Shibboleth for what will be your Cascade usernames and make sure that attribute is mapped in `/etc/shibboleth/attribute-map.xml`.
 See our [attribute-map.xml](https://github.com/hannonhill/Custom-Authentication-Module-Examples/tree/master/Shibboleth/attribute-map.xml) for an example.
+A alot of times, you can see which attributes the IdP exposes by going to: https://idp.blah.com/attribute-map.xml.
+You'll still need to find out which attribute corresponds to the Cascade username.
 In our case, it required adding:

         <Attribute name="urn:oid:0.9.2342.19200300.100.1.1" id="uid">
           <AttributeDecoder xsi:type="StringAttributeDecoder"/>